Are you dealing with a copyrighted work?

 The majority of documents published by the federal government are in the public domain.
 There are some exceptions.
 The federal government outsources some of its research and publications to private publishers.
 Those works may be copyrighted.
 Check the specific document.

 Many state and county publications may be copyrighted; they are not necessarily in the public domain.

-How do I know if a work after 1923 is in the public domain?
+How do I know if a work from 198 or later is in the public domain?

 This is a difficult question with no quick answer.
 The copyright for some works published prior to the 1976 law may not have been renewed.
-Lolly Gasaway's chart shows the changes in copyright terms from 1923 forward.
 The Copyright Office maintains a database of copyright registrations back to 1978.
 The Copyright Office also publishes a circular How to Investigate the Copyright Status of a Work.
 Prior to 1978, the Copyright Office can do a manual search of it records for a fee.